 The higher the property goes, the less chance of radon throughout the building, and most concentrations are found to be in basements, floor voids and at the lower levels.

-As discussed, Radon has no color or smell.
+As discussed, Radon has no colour or smell.
 There is absolutely nothing to alert you to any threat of danger and it is one of the highest causes of lung cancer worldwide.
-The only way to be aware of it is to use a radon gas monitor.
+The only way to be aware of it is to use a Radon Gas Monitor.

 How do you protect yourself from Radon?